Access TU Dublin

 Access TU Dublin is aimed at school leavers, from socio economically disadvantaged backgrounds who would like to study a full time undergraduate course in TU Dublin.

-Applications now open for entry 2021
+Applications are now closed for entry in 2021.

 - Application Support from TU Dublin Access Service staff

 - Reduced points CAO offers for courses in TU Dublin provided you meet the minimum entry requirements.

 - Orientation programme before you begin your programme

 - Financial advice and guidance (student financial assistance funds available)